-In recent times micro inverters have become more popular and can be a good choice.
-How do they work and whats the difference between them and tradational inverters?
+In recent times micro inverters have become more popular.
+How do they work and whats the difference between them and traditional inverters?
 What are the pros and cons of using micro inverters?
 And most importantly are they right for you?
 These questions are answered below.

 How do they work?